 Our present location of 4161 Lakemount Lodge Road boasts a concrete block structure 120′ x 50′ with several 12′ annexes for storage on the east side and a 22 position covered outdoor range which includes a 100m rifle range and 2 trap houses complete with a roomy completely renovated trap lounge in 2009.
 In the 1990’s the street name was renamed to just Lakemount Road.

 Summer of 2010 we have improved our facilities to include a 60m range and a 20m range with large night lights and these two ranges are open from 10:00 am to 10:00 pm 7 days a week.

-Along with the improvements we have installed an up to date indoor range like no other in the area.
+Along with the improvements we have installed an up to date 16 position indoor range like no other in the area.

-A number of groups operate under the parent club, including Small bore .22 Rifle, Pistol, PPC (Precision Pistol Club), A.T.S (Abbotsford Tactical Shooters), Trap Club (Abbotsford Trap Club), Fishing Club and Archery who share the 16 position indoor range.
+A number of groups operate under the parent club, including .22 Rifle, Pistol, PPC (Precision Pistol), A.T.S.
+(Abbotsford Tactical Shooters), IPSC (International Practical Shooters Confederation), Multigun, Steel Challenge, Trap, Fishing, Biathlon and Archery who share the range.

 The Sagittarius Archers division of the club started in the early 1980’s using the 20 yard. indoor range.
 They now have 2 sets of outdoor ranges, 20 yard’s all the way to 70 yard’s.
 They also have a 40 yard 3D animal course carved out on the mountain to hold shoots and practices.